 Students at Reid School soon realize that teachers and also parents assume responsibility for the students’ learning.
 Student success is a collaborative effort.
 Students consider the teacher as a professional.
 A Reid School student knows that the teacher has the power to teach everyone.
 Each student recognizes that the school will change to meet his/her needs.

-Students at Reid School have available to them a variety of electives, small class sizes, interest clubs, and special events.
+Students at Reid School have available to them small class sizes, and special events.
 Parents are involved in the students’ activities.

 Through instructional expertise, high expectations, a safe and orderly school environment, open communications between the school and home, special services, sufficient time for teaching and learning, and frequent monitoring of student progress, students at Reid School become excited about learning and develop a secure sense of self-worth.